BCNGEEKS/Geekateca/BCNGEEK_SECTIONS/BCNGEEK_HTML/forms.md

     </div>
     </form>

-In this example shows  two sets of UI elements for choosing datetimes — a native `<input type="datetime-local">` picker, and a set of five `<select>` elements for choosing dates and times in older browsers that don't support the native input.
+In this example shows  two sets of UI elements for choosing date times — a native `<input type="datetime-local">` picker, and a set of five `<select>` elements for choosing dates and times in older browsers that don't support the native input.

 ### INPUT TYPE EMAIL